Fengmoon93/audrey-summaries-data/README.md

-# Master Thesis report data using AUDREY and Tensorboard
+# Master Thesis report data
 In this repositories, I will put the summaries and related video which comes from Master Thesis.

 ## Summaries